gflarity/nervous/README.md

 # About Nervous

-Nervous is the embodiment of these beliefs above.
-It is a simple plugin based monitoring system with support for sending data to Graphite (or Response).
+Nervous is the embodiment of the beliefs above.
+It is a simple plugin based monitoring system with support for sending data to Graphite or [Response](https://github.com/gflarity/nervous).
 It follows the 'convention over configuration' and 'keep it simple shithead' ethea.

 Contributions in the form of code, plugins, documentation, spreading the word, high fives are all encouraged.
 Specifically I could use help creating startup scripts, packaging manifests for different platforms etc.

 ## About Plugins: